IMMM-SFA/naturf/docs/source/user_guide.rst

 Frontal Area Index (96-99)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Frontal area index is the ratio of the entire frontal area of a building to the building plan area. **naturf** calculates the frontal area index from the four cardinal directions.
-Because buildings often do not face a cardinal direction head on, **naturf** uses the average alongwind and crosswind distance from the current building centroid to all other building centroids for the building plan area.
+Frontal area index is the ratio of the entire frontal area of a building to the total plan area. **naturf** calculates the frontal area index from the four cardinal directions.
+Because buildings often do not face a cardinal direction head on, **naturf** uses the average alongwind and crosswind distance from the current building centroid to all other building centroids for the total plan area.
 [Burian2003]_ Eq.
 12

 .. math::